 The Avengers journey has been a true cultural phenomenon of modern film, reigniting the superhero genre while dovetailing a whole cinematic universe of colour and diversity into a core central journey alongside characters of depth.
 While not always perfect in plot devices, Endgame manages to deliver an exquisite curtain call for characters who have become central to the rebirth of comic books on screen.

 (Spoiler Free) Neil Jordan (Breakfast on Pluto, The Butcher Boy and Company of Wolves) is well known for bringing adult fantasy/horror to the big screen.
 Often dovetailed with social commentary and contemporary themes, Jordan’s filmography is that of a truly visionary force in cinema.
 With Greta, Jordan opts for a far more mainstream thriller/horror that delights in parts, but struggles …

-Do you remember the awkwardness, insecurity and emotions of being 13?
-Bo Burnham’s stunning directorial debut Eighth Grade, is here to remind you of early adolescence in all its awkwardness.
+Bo Burnham’s stunning directorial debut Eighth Grade, is a beautiful reflection of early adolescence in all its awkwardness.
 The tentative steps into adulthood mixing with the humour of coming of age.
-Providing a truly remarkable film that captures the emotions, turmoil and development of being 13 in a fresh and natural …
+Providing a truly remarkable film that captures the emotions, turmoil and development of being 13 in a fresh and natural style.
+Eighth Grade never …

 Mid 90s is a beautiful exploration of early adolescence, encapsulating the fear, joy and naivety of early adult experiences with an unvarnished brush.
 The interface between peer groups and family is delivered with sincerity and dynamism with a visual aesthetic that encapsulates 1990s youth culture.